-Certain data integrity issues would need to be considered when conducting a disparate impact analysis.
+It is important to note that there are certain data integrity issues that would need to be considered when considering results from a disparate impact analysis.
 For example, there is some inherent subjectivity/inconsistency on data derived from questions related to the race/ethnicity a person identifies him/herself with.

-Once data integrity is addressed, an investigation into whether risk characteristics have a disparate impact on certain protected classes could provide insights into key questions regulators face regarding unfair discrimination.
+Once data integrity is addressed, an investigation into whether risk characteristics have a disparate impact on certain protected classes could provide insights into key questions legislators face regarding unfair discrimination.
 If certain risk characteristics are demonstrated to have disparate impact to certain protected classes, additional research may be warranted to test whether unintended bias exists in a risk classification system.
 For example, it has historically been established that there is a material difference in expected cost for drivers that have no motor vehicle violations versus those that do.
 If law enforcement practices differ based on race, however, risk characteristics that use motor vehicle violation history may have a different expected cost differential for Black Americans than for white Americans.